NaverCloudPlatform/terraform-provider-ncloud/docs/resources/redis_config_group.md

 ### `import` block

-* In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import Redis Config Group using the `id`.
+* In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import Redis Config Group using the `name`.
 For example:

 ```terraform
 import {